-Aaron got a job selling phone systems, which led to a marketing job at Cable & Wireless-owned Mercury.
-“I got into data marketing and was seconded to Cable & Wireless in the West Indies for a year in 1995 to set up an internet service provider.”
+Aaron got a job selling phone systems, which led to a marketing job at Mercury.
+"I got into data marketing and was seconded to Cable & Wireless (now owned by Vodaphone) in the West Indies for a year in 1995 to set up an internet service provider."

 Returning to the UK, he set up a web development company in Oxfordshire.
 "I sold that business in 2000, moved back to Jersey and began looking at opportunities with a friend and business associate, Richard Schiessl."

 Feelunique.com sells more than 15,000 products across hundreds of well-known brands.
 "I came up with the idea when I was in Dublin Airport feeling extremely hungover ― I'd been there on business," Aaron recounts.
 "In the airport shop, a Clarins saleswoman sold me some moisturiser ― I must have needed it," he laughs.
 "I wasn't the type of guy who bought moisturiser, but it felt soothing.
 Soon after, I wanted to buy more, but was put off by the thought of having to go to into a department store to do so.
 Then I came up with the idea of selling big brand cosmetics online.

 "Richard and I spent four months researching the online cosmetics market, and recognised a big gap.
 We set up Island Cosmetics in August 2005 — which soon became feelunique.com, of which Richard is MD.
 Richard and I used our own money to launch Island ― about £40K each ― and we didn’t take a salary for two years."